A brightly colored but usually small snake

 Coral Snake Control

-If you do encounter a coral snake or any snake you think might be a coral snake, you should contact Strategic Industries immediately and avoid contact with the snake.
+If you do encounter a coral snake or any snake you think might be a coral snake, you should contact a professional immediately and avoid contact with the snake.

 Camouflaged pit viper snake with a very wide head

 Pale tan to pinkish tan with darker accents